-Regulation 4 is an extremely important provision as it sets out the actual monetary limits that candidates are entitled to spend in an election campaign.
-PPC considers that there are certain expenses that are common to every candidate irrespective of the size of the constituency and, for this reason, a basic amount is allowed per candidate, to which is added the sum of 10p for every registered elector.
+There are certain expenses that are common to every candidate irrespective of the size of the constituency and, for this reason, a basic amount is allowed per candidate, to which is added the sum of 11p for every registered elector.
 If a candidate decides to have a leaflet designed or a website established it is likely that the cost will be similar irrespective of the size of the constituency and this is the basis for the fixed amount.

-If the amounts mentioned in this Regulation had been in force at the time of the autumn 2005 elections, candidates for Senator would have been allowed to spend £7,941.70, a candidate in St. Helier No. 3 District fo Deputy would have been able to spend £2,258.60 and a candidate for Deputy of St. Mary£1,613.00.
+If the new amounts proposed had been used at the time of the autumn 2008 elections candidates for Senator would have been allowed to spend £8,771.78, a candidate in St. Helier No. 3 District for Deputy would have been able to spend £2,435.56 and a candidate for Deputy of St. Mary £1,725.18.
+These amounts will, of course, vary slightly in October 2011 depending on the final number of electors on the electoral register.